 Heat a big Dutch oven of water.
 Add squash in batches, and when it’s heated through, place in jars.

 Add water to the 1 inch mark, and 1/2 to 1 tsp. of salt.
 (I used the water from heating the squash.)
-Pressure can at 10 pounds of pressure for 30 minutes.
+Pressure can at 10 pounds of pressure for quarts for 40 minutes at 10 pounds of pressure for elevations of 1,000 feet and below.
+Always check your elevation before pressure canning.
 Don’t try and water bath can squash, or any other low-acid vegetable – – such foods must be pressure canned.